Qumulo/docs/platforms/hpe-apollo-4200-gen10/quick-start-guide.md

 Select **Reboot the System**.

-## Boot To The Qumulo Core Usb Installer Key
+## Boot To The Qumulo Core USB Installer Key

 1. Press **F11** to access the **Boot Menu** when prompted at the **HPE ProLiant** screen.
 Note that this boot may take a few minutes. {% include image.html alt="" file="hpe-gen10-f11.png" %}
 2. Press **ENTER** to boot into the **Legacy BIOS One-Time Boot Menu**.  {% include image.html alt="" file="hpe-legacy-boot.png" %}